xrdocs/telemetry/_tutorials/2017-05-08-pipeline-with-grpc.md

 ## gRPC Dialin With TLS
 In a dialin scenario, the router is the "server" in the gRPC connection and Pipeline is the "client."
 Therefore, in the TLS handshake, the router will need to send a certificate to authenticate itself to the router.
 Pipeline validates the router's certificate using the public certificate of the Root Certificate Authority (CA) that signed it.

+If your router has a certificate signed by your CA, then